-Failure to adjust how one drives to account for additional stopping distance is one of the most common causes of commercial trucking accidents and other factors can further affect the ability of a truck driver to slow down or stop in time to avoid a collision.
+Failure to adjust how one drives to account for additional stopping distance is one of the most common causes of commercial trucking accidents, and other factors can further affect the ability of a truck driver to slow down or stop in time to avoid a collision.

-Weight and center of gravity impact the amount of time and force that are required to stop a vehicle and the massive loads that trucks transport are the reason that they are more difficult to bring to a halt.
+Weight and center of gravity can impact the amount of time needed to stop a vehicle and the massive loads that trucks transport can make it more challenging to bring it to a halt.
 In fact, it takes a truck almost twice as much time and distance to come to a complete stop than it would take other vehicles on the road.
 Other factors that impact stopping distance include the following.

-- Adverse Weather— Rain, snow and sleet make the roads more perilous for anyone frequenting them but make it especially difficult for trucks to operate safely.
+- Adverse Weather— Rain, snow, and sleet make the roads more perilous for anyone frequenting them but make it especially difficult for trucks to operate safely.
 Wet or slick roads increase the chances that the driver will lose control of the truck and significantly increase the distance required to slow down or stop.

-- Speeding— Speed directly impacts overall stopping distance and when carrying more weight, the distance required to come to a halt is increased astronomically with increased speed.
-Drivers who violate speed limits are also placing others’ lives at risks by impairing their own ability to stop in time to avoid a collision.
+- Speeding— Speed directly impacts overall stopping distance, and when carrying more weight, the distance required to come to a halt is increased astronomically with increased speed.
+Drivers who violate speed limits are also placing others’ lives at risks by impairing their ability to stop in time to avoid a collision.

-- Drugs and Alcohol— Just as in the case of driver fatigue, drugs and alcohol impact the ability of a driver to react quickly, dramatically increasing his or her stopping distance.
+- Drugs and Alcohol— Just as in the case of driver fatigue, drugs, and alcohol impact the ability of a driver to react quickly, dramatically increasing his or her stopping distance.

 You are guaranteed specific rights as the victim of a truck accident and may be entitled to compensation not only for the reimbursement of your medical bills but for your pain and suffering and any income lost due to time off of work.
-To learn more about your legal options and how the Rosenfeld Injury Lawyers can help you through the process of recovering the compensation you are entitled to, contact us today to schedule a free consultation.
-We will first evaluate the details of your case and then perform our own investigation using our access to accident reconstruction specialists, medical experts and economists to accurately determine the value of your case so that your physical recovery does not have to be at the expense of your financial health.
+To learn more about your legal options and how the Rosenfeld Injury Lawyers LLC can help you through the process of recovering the compensation you are entitled to, contact us today to schedule a free consultation.
+We will first evaluate the details of your case and then perform our investigation using our access to accident reconstruction specialists, medical experts and economists to accurately determine the value of your case so that your physical recovery does not have to be at the expense of your financial health.